 NCDOT announced a decision that will eliminate several Kinston Bypass alternatives from further consideration while adding a new corridor for detailed study.
 Working with the US Army Corps of Engineers as the lead federal agency, NCDOT led a Jan.
 16 meeting with local officials and other state and federal agencies, in which all northern bypass alternatives were eliminated from further study.
 Existing southern bypass alternatives will remain under consideration, as will a widening of existing U.S. 70.
 The group also decided to add a short, "Shallow Southern Bypass" for study.
 This alternative widens U.S. 70 to the east and west sides of the city, but creates a new location highway in central Kinston.
 The new shallow southern bypass corridor begins just east of the C.F.
 Harvey Parkway and runs to the southeast across the Neuse River, crossing N.C.
 11/55 near the Goodman Road intersection.
 The corridor then crosses U.S. 258 to the south side of Collier-Loftin Road and continues eastward to cross N.C.
 58 in the vicinity of the Collier-Lofton intersection.
-The corridor then passes south of Lenoir Community College campus, then crosses property owned by the College which is slated for future campus expansion.
+The corridor passes south of the existing Lenoir Community College campus, then crosses property owned by the College which is slated for future campus expansion.
 The corridor rejoins existing U.S. 70 near its intersection with Neuse Road.

 The decision to remove northern bypass alternatives is a direct result of new traffic projections that show southern bypass alternatives will draw significantly more traffic onto a bypass.
 Southern alternatives attract enough traffic from U.S. 70 such that traffic congestion is noticeably reduced in central Kinston - which eliminates need for widening in the foreseeable future.
 Northern alternatives did not compete as well, drawing so little traffic from U.S. 70 that a future widening of U.S. 70 would be needed - even after a bypass was constructed.
 Click here to see a map of the new alternative and the project corridors.